ZhengQY421/CS-1332-Study-Guide/Study Guide.md

      1. Used the coin flipper to determine the highest level the data will be on.
 Data is added to the highest level and every level below the highest level.
         - ie. 3 heads were flipped before the first tail, the highest level to add data is 3.
      2. Create as many new levels as needed if the max level is higher than the current amount of levels.
-     3. Traverse the skip list same as search, but add the item to the current level if need to.
+     3. Traverse the skip list same as search, but add the item to the current level if need to move down one level.
      4. Repeat until reach the bottom level
      - Note that handling duplicate items is implementation defined.
   3. Removing